viamrobotics/docs/docs/get-started/detect-people.md

 You don't need to buy or own any hardware to complete this tutorial.
 If you have the following components, you can follow along on your own hardware:

-- A Linux, maxOS or WSL computer that can run `viam-server`.
+- A Linux, macOS or WSL computer that can run `viam-server`.
 - A webcam: this could be the webcam on your laptop or any other webcam you can connect to your computer.

 {{% expand "No computer or webcam?" %}}